Caffeine: How much is too much?

 If you rely on caffeine to wake you up and keep you going, you aren't alone.
-Caffeine stimulates the central nervous system, alleviating fatigue, increasing wakefulness, and improving concentration and focus.
+Caffeine is used by millions of people every day to increase wakefulness, alleviate fatigue, and improve concentration and focus.

 You drink 4 or more cups a day

 Heavy daily caffeine use — more than 500 to 600 mg a day — may cause side effects such as:

 - Muscle tremors